resema/cheatsheets/cpsa/foundation/ch1-BasicConcepts.md

 - **explicitly asking stakeholders for feedback**

 ---
 ## 1.9.
-Responsibilities of SW architects in the greater architectural context (R3)
+Responsibilities of SW architects in the greater architectural context (R3) :x:

 > Software architects are familiear with other architectural domains, f.ex.:
 > - enterprise IT architecture